GTA5TunersGenZ/GTA5TunersScript/README.md

 [More change log information can be found at the <a href="https://www.unknowncheats.me/forum/grand-theft-auto-v/474288-gtatunersscriptgenz-3-0-1-57-final-cut.html#post3273389">(Original Thread Location)</a>.]<br><br>

+- (v3.6b1) VenomKY updated Saved Outfits Expanded Version along with MoHieDDiNNE's major code optimizations and GNull's finalization.
+- (v3.6b1) Replace some thread timers with more stable version, sometimes thread timers can have issues causing freezes and crashing.
+- (v3.6b1) Fixed issue where color mode would not hold white background on restart is set to white.
+- (v3.6b1) Changed some thread timers to createTimer instead for stability, mainly optimizations, fixes and update changes.
 - (v3.6) Many updates and fixes, you can use WinMerge to compare (v3.5 to v3.6) to see the major updates applied!
 - (v3.6) Major backend updated for "Control Center" and "Quick Car".
 Code was modified heavily for speed/accuracy.
 - (v3.6) Major scripts updates, anything labeled <script> has been modified under "Main Table", right-click and compare to previous version.